Goaty-yagi/portfolio-with-next.js/posts/pythonMutableImmutable.md

 ```

-# How arguments are passed to functions and what does that imply for mutable and immutable objects
+# :How arguments are passed to functions and what does that imply for mutable and immutable objects

 Understanding how arguments are passed to functions is essential for grasping the impact of mutable and immutable objects.